TZK-/TaigaPHP/README.md

     }
 }
 ```
-As you can see, it is very simple to added your own methods and interact with the API itself.
+As you can see, it is very simple to add your own methods and interact with the API itself.

-If you wanna add new services, the only thing you have to do is to create a new class inside the Service folder and extends the TZK\Taiga\Service class.
+If you wanna add new services, the only thing you have to do is to create a new class inside the Service folder and extends the **TZK\Taiga\Service** class.

 TaigaPHP will automatically load the service for you and it will be accessible from a public method which has the same name as your service.